openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 ### Risks and Mitigations

-* Churn around adding / removing images in ART pipeline and in Comet may be too much.
+* Churn around adding / removing images in ART pipeline and in Comet may be too much, it's easy to make a mistake there that either requires subsequent tickets to fix them or are set to stone forever.
-* Since each CSI driver operator is different:
+* Since each CSI driver operator is different, it may be hard to merge all their code.
+Some differences are:
   * Shared Resource (and maybe others) deploy an extra validating webhook.
   * Cinder (and maybe others) syncs Secrets to a different format.
   * Manila installs the CSI driver only optionally.
   * AWS sync CA-bundle from a different namespace.
   * vSphere interacts with vSphere API a lot.
+  * AWS EFS and GCP Filestore are OLM operators.
   * And many others.

   All the operators use shared code from library-go already, so merging them to a single repository will not make them worse.
 Still, it may be more difficult to share even more code e.g. for HyperShift.